-After labouring through a hectic and tired week, every person feels the need to refresh themselves.
-This is quite mandatory for living a healthy and happier life.
-If you are from Hyderabad or you are just staying there for a reason and want to go on a short getaway near Hyderabad, then you can explore some beautiful, heart pleasing and eye soothing places that are mostly complimented by the rich culture and impeccable architecture.
-Here are 10 best short getaways around Hyderabad mentioned below.
+After a hectic and tiring week, everyone feels the need to refresh themselves.
+This is quite mandatory for living a healthy and happy life.
+If you are from Hyderabad or you are just staying there for a reason and want to go on a short getaway near Hyderabad, then you can explore some beautiful, and eye soothing places that are also complemented with the rich culture and some impeccable architecture.
+Here are the 10 best short getaways around Hyderabad mentioned below.

-Mahabubnagar has various historic and religious places located in and around it, which makes it a perfect and also popular weekend getaway close to Hyderabad.
-This place is well-connected to Hyderabad.
-Apart from various temples and historic places, there is also a 700 year old huge Banyan Tree.
+Mahabubnagar has many historic and religious places located in and around it, which makes it a perfect and also popular weekend getaway close to Hyderabad.
+This place is well-connected with Hyderabad city.
+Apart from various temples and historic places, there is also a 700-year-old huge Banyan Tree.
 You might be interested in seeing that.

 Information: Mahabubnagar is about 110 km from Hyderabad via NH44 and that can take around 2 hours and 15 minutes to reach.

-One of the biggest forts in India is Bidar Fort.
+Bidar Fort is one of the biggest forts in India.
 This is a popular tourist spot in Bidar (Karnataka).
-Bidar is actually away from the deafening clamour of city life.
+Bidar is a place far away from the deafening clamor of city life.
 You can enjoy rich Indian history by taking a walk around the fort.
 You will find a number of picturesque frames in the fort.
 You will find a lot of things to capture on your camera.

 Information: Bidar is about 145 km from Hyderabad via NH65 and that can take around 3 hours.

 Warangal is famous for its majestic forts and temple architecture.
 It is actually a full-fledged city.
-Warangal can be your great weekend escape.
+Warangal can be a great weekend escape.
 You can find so many places there such as Warangal Fort, Thousand Pillar Temple, Bhadrakali Temple, and Ramappa Temple.
-And also if you go there in your own vehicle, then you can also see some other places such as Bhongir Fort, Kolanupaka (Jain Temple), Pembarti, and Jangaon enroute to Warangal from Hyderabad.
+Also if you go there on your own vehicle, then you can also see some other places such as Bhongir Fort, Kolanupaka (Jain Temple), Pembarti, and Jangaon en route to Warangal from Hyderabad.

 Information: Warangal is about 145 km from hyderabad via NH 163 and that can take around 3 hours and 20 to 30 minutes to reach.